playbit/public/README.md

 # Playbit open source

-This repository serves two purposes:
-1. Houses open-source software components of Playbit
+This repository houses open-source software components of Playbit.
-2. Public bug tracker: Please [file issues](https://github.com/playbit/public/issues) with care and love.
+Many parts of Playbit are still closed source, though we are committed to opening that source up in the future.

 ## Setting up for development

-For Playbit 0.7.x and older, you need to connect a terminal from your host machine into playbit's root system.
+For Playbit 0.7.x and older, you need to connect a terminal from your host machine into Playbit's root system.
-With playbit running, open a terminal on your host machine, `cd` to this `ports` directory and run `tools/root-vconsole`:
+With Playbit running, open a terminal on your host machine, `cd` to this `pb-src` directory and run `tools/root-vconsole`:

 ```
 $ tools/root-vconsole